 Sangria, the fresh fruit wine cocktail with roots firmly planted in Spain, delivers some serious party punch with a squeeze of fresh citrus and your favorite budget-friendly wine.
 The beauty of any Sangria recipe is that it is as delicious as it is easy, and it only gets better as you spice it up with your own tasty additions!
-Really, it is hard to add the "wrong" ingredient here -- think favorite fruits, spice and liquors.
-Chill and enjoy!
+It is hard to add the "wrong" ingredient here—think favorite fruits, spices, and liquors.
+Then just chill and enjoy!

 - 1/2 cup raspberries (fresh or frozen)

 - 2 oz. blackberry liqueur